awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets-examples.md

 ------

-**Recommended use**: Most useful when registering a unique group of instances with any maintenance window for the first time and they *do* share a common instance tag\.
+**Recommended use**: Most useful when registering a unique group of nodes with any maintenance window for the first time and they *do* share a common node tag\.

 **Quotas:** You can specify up to five key\-value pairs total for each target\.
-If you specify more than one key\-value pair, an instance must be tagged with *all* the tag keys and values you specify to be included in the target group\.
+If you specify more than one key\-value pair, a node must be tagged with *all* the tag keys and values you specify to be included in the target group\.

 **Note**
-You can tag a group of instances with the tag\-key **Patch Group** and assign the instances a common key value, such as `my-patch-group`\.
-Patch Manager, a capability of Systems Manager, evaluates the **Patch Group** key on instances to help determine which patch baseline applies to them\.
+You can tag a group of nodes with the tag\-key **Patch Group** and assign the nodes a common key value, such as `my-patch-group`\.
+Patch Manager, a capability of Systems Manager, evaluates the **Patch Group** key on nodes to help determine which patch baseline applies to them\.
 If your task will run the `AWS-RunPatchBaseline` SSM document \(or the legacy `AWS-ApplyPatchBaseline` SSM document\), you can specify the same **Patch Group** key\-value pair when you register targets with a maintenance window\.
 For example: `--target "Key=tag:Patch Group,Values=my-patch-group`\.
-Doing so allows you to use a maintenance window to update patches on a group of instances that are already associated with the same patch baseline\.
+Doing so allows you to use a maintenance window to update patches on a group of nodes that are already associated with the same patch baseline\.
 For more information, see [About patch groups](sysman-patch-patchgroups.md)\.

 ## Example 3: Register targets using a group of tag keys \(without tag values\)<a name="mw-target-example-3"></a>

-Run the following command on your local machine to register instances that all have one or more tag keys assigned to them, regardless of their key values\.
+Run the following command on your local machine to register nodes that all have one or more tag keys assigned to them, regardless of their key values\.

 ------
 #### [ Linux & macOS ]